sebagabs/java-game-box-galaga/README.md

 # Java Game Box: Galaga
 **Worked during February 2020**

-First project for the CIIC 4010: Advanced Programming class (object oriented programming in Java).
+First project for the CIIC 4010: Advanced Programming course (object oriented programming in Java).

 The objective of this project was to develop Java Game Box: Galaga a simplified version of the game of the century Galaga.
 This project was worked in teams of two students.
 The project helped develop technical skills such as: